• Skip to primary navigation

 Tamari/soy sauce - Gives saltiness to the sauce.
 You can sub in a lower sodium alternative such as Braggs Liquid Aminos if needed.

 Rice noodles - I like using flat, pad thai-style noodles in this dish as I like their chunkiness.
-You could also use soba, udon or ramen noodles if preferred.
+You could also use thin rice noodles to make these vermicelli noodle bowls, or other noodles like udon, ramen or buckwheat noodles if preferred.
+(Be sure to use gluten-free noodles if you're celiac.)

-Bok choy - My favourite type of leafy green in this noodle recipe, but any dark leafy green will work (such as spinach, chard, collards etc.)
+Bok choy - My favourite type of leafy green in this noodle recipe, but any dark leafy green will work (such as spinach, chard, collards etc.).
+You can also mix in some bell peppers, water chestnuts, green beans, or your favorite fresh herbs.

-How to make vegan tofu noodles with almond butter
+How to cook tofu noodles with almond butter sauce

 Tofu in a cast iron pan being flipped with a wooden spatula.